s8sg/faas-flow/README.md

 >              # k8
 >              gateway: "gateway.openfaas:8080"
 > ```
-> `enable_tracing` : It ebales the opentracing for requests and their phases.
+> `enable_tracing` : It ebales the opentracing for requests and their nodes.
 > `trace_server` : The address of opentracing backend jaeger.
 > `enable_hmac` : Enable hmac to add extra layer of security for partial request forward.